InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/ImageFeature/ApplyAFilterToASpecifiedRegionOfAnImage/Documentation.rst

-Apply A Filter To A Specified Region Of An Image
+Apply a Filter to a Specified Region of an Image
 ================================================

 .. index::